Zip Around Old San Juan on a Segway

 The Short Tour

-The 45-minute tour follows the first part of the route of the two-hour tour.
+The 1 hr tour follows the first part of the route of the two-hour tour.
 You will see and learn about the old jail, the city wall, the Old San Juan city gate, and many of the lovely statuary along the way.
 This would be a nice way to try the Segways and learn a little bit about the old city at the same time.
-This is the tour that you’ll have to do if you have an under-90-pound person in your group.
 They also run this tour after dark, so if you’re on a cruise that arrives in port in the late afternoon, you might check these guys out.

 There is a maximum age limit for the tour of 65 years old.
 The other big issue for this tour is a weight limit.
 Since you tell the Segway which way to go by shifting your weight, you need to weigh at least 100 pounds so the machine can feel it.
 Jose did say, for children who weigh less than 100 pounds, they may be able to make a short tour with an attendant walking along side of them to help control the machine.
 The maximum weight allowed is 260 pounds.
 You need to be able to stand up for the duration of the tour.
 And you should wear flat shoes.
 If you have a knapsack or something like that, you can leave it behind in the office for safe-keeping while you’re on the tour.